16th Annual Quest for the West® Art Show and Sale

 - Saturday, Sept.
 11, 12:45 p.m.: A discussion with the actor and Quest artists, in light of the fact that Studi was the model in portraits painted by artist H. David Wright.
 Registration required.
 At 5 p.m., a VIP reception with Studi will be offered to Quest sponsors.

 - Sunday, Sept.
 12, 2 p.m.: Wes Studi will give a public talk, followed by a question-and-answer session.
-The Sunday event is open to the general public with museum admission, but tickets for that presentation are limited and on a first-come, first-served basis.
-Check quest.eiteljorg.org for details, times and fees.
+The Sunday event is open to the general public with museum admission (and members are free), but tickets for that presentation are limited and on a first-come, first-served basis.
+To reserve tickets, visit this link:

 Cactus Perch, 2021